Dwarven

 Haela Brightaxe Images

-A wrist tattoo with the symbol of Haela Brightaxe.
+A wall engraved with the symbol of Haela Brightaxe.

 View more related images (scroll down)